How to order the best fish in Spain

 Look at the label in the fish shop – arrastre or red de arrastre means caught with a trawl net.
 Most of the boats here in La Vila Joiosa are stern trawlers, which put the trawl net into the water over the stern and then winch the net back in the same way.

-A few of the smaller boats use trasmallo nets, which hang vertically in the water like a wall (gillnetting in English).
+A few of the smaller boats in La Vila use trasmallo nets, which hang vertically in the water like a wall (gillnetting in English).
 More on fishing methods here.

 Fresh or frozen?